The Full Moon takes place at 05.12am GMT, December 12th at 19 degrees 51′ Gemini.

 Bellatrix is located in the constellation Orion, on his left shoulder.
 Bellatrix is known as “the Female Warrior, the Amazon Star” ~ Star Names, Richard Allen, page 313

-“According to Ptolemy Bellatrix is like Mars and Mercury, and, to Alvidas, Mercury and Mars in good aspect.
+“According to Ptolemy Bellatrix is like Mars and Mercury.
 It gives great civil or military honour but danger of sudden dishonour, renown, wealth, eminent friends and liability to accidents causing blindness and ruin.
 If prominent in a woman’s map it makes her loquacious and shrewish, and gives a high-pitched, hard and sharp voice.” ~ Fixed stars and Constellations in Astrology, Vivian Robson, page 145

 “Quick decision making, thoughts and plans being realised with energy, courage, fighting spirit, strategic talents, ability to organise, discrimination.
 Reckless aggressiveness of a belligerent daredevil.” ~ Fixed Stars and their Interpretation, Elsbeth Ebertin, page 33

 With Moon ~ “Luxury, lust, vain ambition, waste, ruin, blindness by accidents, great power, honour and wealth, honour in marital matters, as a soldier, surgeon, metal worker, may attain distinction through courage.” ~ Robson, page 145

 TAROT ~ 9 of Swords